-LOT

 LOT BUILDING FORM

 Lot Width 20' min Number of Stories 2.5 max

-Lot Coverage 90% max Building Height 35 ft max^5
+Lot Coverage 90% max Building Height 35 ft max

-SETBACKS - PRINCIPAL B UILDINGS
+SETBACKS - PRINCIPAL BUILDINGS

 Primary Front Setback 20' min

 Secondary Front Setback 20' min

 Side Setback 10' min

 Rear Setback 10' min

-5 See 240-24.1.10.C.2(a)
+&lt;sup>5 See 240-24.1.10.C.2(a)

-§240-24.1.15 Transportation Center District (TC)
+§240-24.1.11 Transportation Center District (TC)

-- 1. The Transportation District is intended to accommodate transportation related-uses serving the downtown, harbor and the region and is characterized by functional buildings and parking areas screened and not highly visible from surrounding roadways. - B. Lot Standards - 1.
+- A. Intent - 1.
+The Transportation District is intended to accommodate transportation related-uses serving the downtown, harbor and the region and is characterized by functional buildings and parking areas screened and not highly visible from surrounding roadways. - B. Lot Standards - 1.
 Newly platted lots must be dimensioned as specified by Table 8. - 2.
 Lot coverage may not exceed the maximum specified by Table 8. - C. Building Standards - 1.
 Multiple principal buildings are permitted per lot. - 2.
 Principal buildings are permitted as specified by Table 8. - 3.
 Mechanical & stairwell penthouses and building systems equipment must be setback from any exterior wall a distance that is equal to their height. - D. Use Provisions - 1.
-Limitations - (a) Occupation of a single commercial space greater than five thousand (5,000) square feet by any Food & Beverage Service or Retail Sales use requires a Special Permit. - (b) The maximum number of dwelling units permitted for any Multi-Unit Dwelling residential use is determined by the permitted dimensions of the building and the actual motor-vehicle parking spaces provided on a lot as required by Table 2. - E. Site Standards - 1.
-Driveways, vehicular entrances to parking lots or structures, and curb cuts may be no wider than twenty-four (24) feet. - F. Landscape Standards - 1.
-A front landscaped area at least ten (10) feet wide measured from the lot line toward the interior of the lot must include the following features over the span of fifty (50) linear feet: - (i) One (1) canopy tree - (ii) One (1) understory or evergreen tree - (iii) Four (4) medium shrubs - (iv) Six (6) small shrubs - 2.
-A side or rear landscaped area at least six (6) feet wide must be provided along any side or rear lot line abutting a lot in Downtown Neighborhood (DN) district and must include the following features over the span of fifty (50) linear feet: - (i) Two (2) understory or evergreen trees - (ii) Three (3) large shrubs and three (3) medium shrubs or a fence or wall at least six (6) feet in height.
+Limitations - (a) Occupation of a single commercial space greater than five thousand (5,000) square feet by any Food & Beverage Service or Retail Sales use requires a Special Permit. - (b) The maximum number of dwelling units permitted for any Multi-Unit Dwelling residential use is determined by the permitted dimensions of the building and the actual motor-vehicle parking spaces provided on a lot as required by Table 2.

+E. Site Standards

+- 1. Driveways, vehicular entrances to parking lots or structures, and curb cuts may be no wider than twenty-four (24) feet.

+- F. Landscape Standards

+- 1. A front landscaped area at least ten (10) feet wide measured from the lot line toward the interior of the lot must include the following features over the span of fifty (50) linear feet:

+- (i) One (1) canopy tree

+- (ii) Two (2) understory or evergreen trees

+- (iii) Four (4) medium shrubs

+- (iv) Six (6) small shrubs

+- 2. A side or rear landscaped area at least six (6) feet wide must be provided along any side or rear lot line abutting a lot in Downtown Neighborhood (DN) district and must include the following features over the span of fifty (50) linear feet:

+- (i) Two (2) canopy trees

+- (ii) One (1) understory or evergreen tree

+- (iii) Five (5) medium shrubs and five (5) small shrubs or a fence or wall at least six(6) feet in height.